The benefit amount to which you are entitled is based on, among other things:

 Decrease in insurable earnings during the qualifying period

-Since December 1, 2012 (if you meet certain conditions), you can request that your qualifying period be changed if your usual insurable earnings decreased for a period of time.
+If you meet certain conditions you can request that your qualifying period be changed if your usual insurable earnings decreased for a period of time.
 You can request that the start date of the qualifying period taken into account to set the amount of your benefits be the 52-week period preceding the week of the most recent inability to receive a portion of your earnings for one of the following reasons:

 - During your qualifying period, you were unable to receive a portion of your earnings for one of the following reasons: